-Please refer to the Bicycle & Horse Guidelines & Permission forms on our website and be aware that Horse Permission forms must be approved by the Assistant Farm Manager before horses are brought to the College.
+Please refer to the Bicycle & Horse Guidelines & Permission Forms on our website and be aware that Horse Permission forms must be approved by the Assistant Farm Manager before horses are brought to the college.
 Horses & bikes are not to be ridden until all students are aware of the rules that apply to each activity.
 Appropriate safety gear must be worn at all times.

 Students must care for their horses and properly feed them.
 Feeding must be completed by tea time.
 No allowances for late meals.
 Proper headgear and clothing must be worn when riding horses and students are not permitted to ride alone.
-Written papermission is required.
+Written permission is required, and strict adherence to the College Guidelines as per the department's Equine Program Guidelines & Procedures.

-If it is deemed that horses are not being properly cared for students may be requested to remove them from the College.
+If it is deemed that horses are not being properly cared for students may be requested to remove them from the college.
 Only students responsible for horses and who have signed the Horse Policy are eligible to be at the horse compound unless prior arrangements are made with Residential Staff.
 Arrangements must be made if on leave for animal welfare, and staff advised of person in charge of the horse.

-Hay for horses will be provided by the College at a cost.
+Hay for horses will be provided by the college at a cost.
 All other feed or requirements to be provided by student.